PhD The Graduate School and University Center, CUNY

 BA Howard University

-Jonathan W. Gray is Associate Professor of English at John Jay College-CUNY.
-He is the editor of the Journal of Comics and Culture and the author of Civil Rights in the White Literary Imagination (University Press of Mississippi, 2013).
-Gray is currently working on the book project Illustrating the Race: Representing Blackness in American Comics which traces depictions of African Americans in comics from 1966 to the present for Columbia University Press.
-He’s published academic articles on Modernism and the Harlem Renaissance, Kyle Baker’s graphic novel Nat Turner, Jay Z’s relationship to Black masculinity, and Trayvon Martin in popular culture.
-His journalism on comics and popular culture has appeared at EW.com, Salon.com, and The New Inquiry.
+Jonathan W. Gray is Associate Professor of English at John Jay College-CUNY and the CUNY Graduate Center.
+He is the author of Civil Rights in the White Literary Imagination (University Press of Mississippi) and is currently working on the book project Illustrating the Race: Representing Blackness in American Comics which traces depictions of African Americans in comics from 1966 to the present by investigating how the twin notions of illustration--the creative act of depiction and the political act of bringing forth for public consideration--function in these texts.
+Prof. Gray co-edited the essay collection Disability in Comics and Graphic Novels for Palgrave McMillian and formerly served as the founding editor of the Journal of Comics and Culture (Pace).
+Prof. Gray's journalism on popular culture has appeared in The New Republic, Entertainment Weekly, Medium, and Salon.com.

 Civil Rights in the White Literary Imagination: Innocence By Association.
 The University Press of Mississippi.
 2013.